bootique/bootique-mybatis/README.md

   datasource: myds
 ```

-## Everything is Configured in MyBatis XML
+## Configure Anything in MyBatis XML

 If you'd rather prefer to use MyBatis "canonical" approach with an XML config file, you can still do that (optionally
 combining it with Bootique-configured DataSource).